ukor/ukor/README.md

 > [!IMPORTANT]
-> Big enough to make an impact; Small enough not to be seen
+> Big enough to make an impact yet small enough not to be seen